-The internship is credit-worthy work opportunity for students to gain experience in their major areas of study by strengthening and expanding their classroom knowledge through practical application.
-Internship credits vary from 1-4 depending on one's program.
-To earn one credit, an intern must satisfactorily complete a minimum of 45 hours on the job.
+The internship is a credit-worthy opportunity for students to gain experience in their major areas of study by strengthening and expanding their classroom knowledge through practical application.
+To earn three credits, an intern must satisfactorily complete a minimum of 135 hours on the job.

-Prerequisite(s): Students may intern after earning at least two-thirds of their program credits and a 2.0 grade point average.
+Prerequisite(s): Students may intern after earning at least two-thirds of their program and a 2.00 grade point average.
 All students must apply to intern during the semester prior to the semester in which they plan to earn the internship credits.